ychen595/MSiA_400_G12/README.md

 **What we’ve done this week:**
 - Continue EDA work to explore feature distribution; taken outliers.
-- Discuss more details on both of the business problems scope and try to choose one with more business insights.
+- Discussed more details on both of the possible business problems.
+We selected as our buisness question: "predict next quarter's return probability for each brand on each store," which we believe has more business insight.
+- We discussed our ML problem.
+We aim to estimate logistic regression, decision forest and SVM to compare the performance of the algorithms.
+- Talk to the professor to recieve orientation regarding the most adequate ML algorithm to solve the buisness question.

 **What we're going to do the next week (Oct 29th-Nov.
 5th)**

 - Try to finish EDA work
-- Pick one of the business proposals.
+- Define the ML problem.
+- Start modeling.